 What do your props look like?

-There are a variety of props out there, so it is important to make sure that the photo booth company offer props you like.
+There are a variety of props out there, so it is important to make sure that the photo booth company offers props you like.
 The best way to see what props the photo booth company is currently offering is to check their recent photo booth galleries and see what props appear in the photos.

 What style of photo booth do you have – enclosed or open?

 Some photo booth companies will feature an enclosed style booth, similar to the classic traditional photo booths of way back when.
-Others will feature a modern “open air” concept photo booth, which more resembles a photo shoot set.
+Others will feature a modern “open-air” concept photo booth, which more resembles a photoshoot set.
 There are pros and cons to each; it is up to you to decide which booth you like best.

 What does the setup look like?